AI-HamsterLi/NYCU-R-FinalProject-LOS-Prediction/README.md

 The original SPARCS dataset is **NOT** included due to licensing restrictions.

-Please download it from the New York State Department of Health.
+Please download it from the New York State Department of Health（https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/gnzp-ekau/about_data）.

 ---